 You can easily get a glass of good Portuguese wine for under 3 euro ($3.40 USD) – and sometimes far less.
 Expect to pay 30 euro for a great dinner for two – and sometimes considerably less with the help of a great money-saving app like The Fork.
 And considering finding dinner for one for less than 30 euro in Paris is a chore, that’s no small feat.
 And how does a set lunch menu with a starter, main course, dessert, and a glass of wine for less than 10 euro sound?

+Get great, classic Portuguese meals like this classic fish dish at a fraction of the cost you’ll find elsewhere in Europe.
 From your bar tab to your accommodations, you can get that European feel on your trip for less in Portugal.
 And it’s getting even easier to get there for cheap.

 The county’s flag airline, TAP Air Portugal, is in the midst of a turnaround, launching more flights between the U.S. and Portugal as it tries to establish itself as a premier airline connecting America and Europe.
 We’ve found flights to Europe on TAP as low as $268 round trip through our Thrifty Traveler Premium service.
 And TAP is among those airlines offering two trips in one, allowing stopovers in cities like Lisbon or Porto before connecting onward to Europe.